NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 Configuration for Clustering in Diarization
 -------------------------------------------

-Parameters for clustering algorithm is provided in the following Hydra config example.
+Parameters for clustering algorithm are provided in the following Hydra config example.

 .. code-block:: yaml